DjPoke/Agon-Light-sprite-edition-suite/README.md

 6) zap is an algorythm to crunch/decrunch your images.
 7) in palettes folder, you can find AgonLight default palette for Aseprite, Pro Motion or a png with the palette.

+current work:
+* spredit is now working again, and palettes will be improved.
+* png2scn and png2spr have been improved.
+* scnviewer and sprviewer are new.

+All Purebasic 6.1.2 programs can be freely compiled and adapted for Raspberry Pi, MacOS or Linux.

 ![screenshot1](spredit/screenshot1.jpg)
 ![screenshot2](scnviewer/screenshot2.jpg)
 ![screenshot3](sprviewer/screenshot3.jpg)